"Are you training the next generation of construction project managers?"

 Well firstly let’s employ newly qualified engineers and project managers, even if they don’t have experience.
 Don’t pigeon-hole them in one position for years – even if they’re doing well in that position.
 Give them a variety of experience.
 Ensure they are exposed to:

 When they’re finally given their own project to manage ensure they are ready, then support and guide them when required.
 Don’t let them drown and then blame them for being a poor project manager.
 If they were bad they shouldn’t have been put in charge of the project in the first place.
 Their success is your responsibility.
+The importance of effective delegation for successful projects

 What should our young engineers and future project managers do?

-Unfortunately there are some that think it’s easy and there’s a quick path to become a project manager.
+Unfortunately there are some that think it’s easy and there’s a quick path to become a construction project manager.
 A university degree doesn’t make you a project manager, and nor does years working your way up through the trades.
 Read my post: ‘What does it take to manage a construction project’.

 Let’s stop blaming the skills shortage for the poor performance of some project managers.
-Ensure we are training the next generation of project managers so they’ll be better than us.
+Ensure we are training the next generation of construction project managers so they’ll be better than us.
 Take the time to mentor our young engineers and project managers.
 Correct them when they make mistakes, give them advice, help them and delegate responsibility to them.
 Yes, there will be failures and some that won’t make the grade, but with proper support and encouragement there will be many more successes.

 The future of our construction projects is in your hands.